patternknife/spring-security-oauth2-password-jpa-implementation/README.md

 # Spring Security Oauth2 Password JPA Implementation
 ## Overview

+* This library enables developers to easily use the Resource Owner Password Credentials (ROPC) grant type from OAuth 2.0 in Spring Security 6 and Spring Boot 3.x, which requires more customization compared to Spring Security 5 and Spring Boot 2.x.
 * Complete separation of the library (API) and the client for testing it
 ```xml
 <dependency>